copyright (C)1997-2017 online ^ microbe.cz

 - implementation of FAT12/16/32 in one driver, complete rewrite of the current driver probably (priority 1+)

 - FAT16 write functionality (priority 2)

-- Realtek RTL8139 NIC driver (receiving/transmitting of packets) (priority 3)
+- Realtek RTL8139 NIC driver (receiving/transmitting of packets) (nice to have)

 :: developer's notes

 Bochs floppy has no errors